thomasorb/orcs/doc/quick_start.rst

 A few words on ORCS
 -------------------

-ORCS is a fitting engine for SpIOMM and SITELLE's data.
-It is designed to fit each spectrum with a model in a parallel.
-The core fitting procedure relies on a classical least-square Levenberg-Marquardt algorithm.
-Which means that the statistical paradigm of ORCS is frequentist.
+ORCS is a Python module which gives you the keys to the analysis of your SITELLE data cube.

+It is composed of calibration methods, extracting tools and a powerful fitting engine specifically designed for interferometric data.
+When fitting spectra, both a classical (frequentist) and a Bayesian paradigm are available.

 ORCS has been built to accept any number of models (even grid models).
 Up to now only three models are available (and used by